-It’s fine (for now)”
+It’s fine (for now)

 Have you ever known anyone who is dating someone who they’re not planning on marrying?
 Have you ever heard anyone accept a job offer saying they’ll look for something else?
 It begs the question – what’s the point?
 Is the other person aware of the lack of intention or are they investing in something they hope will lead somewhere?

-It’s not in what you say; it’s in what you do”
+It’s not in what you say; it’s in what you do.

 As human beings we want to believe what people say, believe in them and that this time it’s different.
-And yet we keep experiencing the same let downs.
+And yet we keep experiencing the same letdowns.
 At some point, one needs to realise the common denominator to these disappointments is ourselves.
 Are we discerning enough?
 Do we look for consistencies between what a person says and does?
 Do we have the courage and belief in ourselves, what we stand for and represent to say ‘this isn’t for me’ and look for what is right?

-Many people seem to behave like one of Cinderella’s ugly sisters – so eager to fit into the glass slipper, they’ll contort themselves into all kind of shapes and sizes to fit in and be accepted.
+Many people seem to behave like one of Cinderella’s ugly sisters – so eager to fit into the glass slipper; they’ll contort themselves into all kind of shapes and sizes to fit in and be accepted.
 But after a while, those feet will hurt – just as the pain of not being oneself will one day become too hard to bear.
 So if you want engagement, use the four-letter word rarely uttered in the workplace – love.

-Ask a person the reason they love to travel and oftentimes they say to experience different cultures.
+Ask a person the reason they love to travel, and often they say to experience different cultures.
 Human beings seem to be intrigued by the social norms and ways of living of their fellow man in different cities and villages around the world.
-Having the experience...
+Having the experience and...

-There is a general look of surprise, even bewilderment, when people hear I love working in the Middle East.
-This for the simple reason that I’m a woman.
+There is a general look of surprise, even bewilderment when people hear I love working in the Middle East, for the simple reason that I’m a woman.
 I understand how there is a perception that women are not respected or highly regarded in the Middle East,...